stonehippo/ultra-lite-zero/README.md

 * NPCs - non-player characters; PCs can interact with them
 * Monsters - non-player characters; PCs can fight them!
 * Traps - devices in Rooms that PCs must disarm or avoid, else BLAM!
-* Treaures - stuff PCs can steal from monsters
+* Treasures - stuff PCs can steal from monsters

 ### Player Character Types